CyVerse-learning-materials/cyverse_quickstart_template/tutorial_template.md

 <!---

-Images can be added in-line as a reStructured text substitution, but will not render in markdown.
+Images can be added in-line as a reStructured text substitution, but will not render in Markdown.
 See reStructured text example. http://docutils.sourceforge.net/docs/ref/rst/restructuredtext.html#substitution-definitions

 |CyVerse logo|